-Both of the above collections of Augustine’s major works is available online in PDF and/or text format.
+Both of the above collections of Augustine’s major works are available online.

 » Volume 3, Syntopicon II, of the The Great Books series first published by Encyclopedia Britannica in 1952, contains the second most extensive references on the subject of Truth in one location, but Augustine’s book is cited only as Additional Reading.